On exceptional Enriques surfaces

-We shall say that an exceptional surface is of \Definition{type $\Gamma$} if the support of the conductrix forms a $\Gamma$-configuration.
-(For the precise definition of the conductrix as well as the definition of the graphs $T_{p,q,r}$ and the notion of $\Gamma$-configuration, see the preliminaries).
-Let us also agree to say that a genus $1$ fibration on an Enriques surface is \Definition{special} if it has a $2$-section of (arithmetic) genus $0$ (it always has a $2$-section of genus $0$ or $1$).
-A $2$-section of genus $0$ will also be called special.
-(Classically surfaces with such a pencil are called \emph{special}.
-It is called a \emph{degenerate \textbf{U}-pair} in \cite{CD89}.)
-Such a $2$-section will also be referred to as a \Definition{special $2$-section}. \begin{Theorem}[A] Let $X$ be an Enriques surface in characteristic $2$.
+In particular, we shall see that the exceptional surfaces are just those that possess a special genus $1$ fibration with a double fibre of type $\tE_{6,7,8}$.
+Such surfaces have been classified by Salomonsson \cite{Sa03}.
+We shall say that an exceptional surface is \emph{of type $T$} if the support of the conductrix is a $T$-configuration.
+We also say that a genus $1$ fibration on an Enriques surface is \emph{special} if it has a $2$-section isomorphic to $\P^1$ (it always has a $2$-section of arithmetic genus at most $1$).
+Such a $2$-section is called special.
+(Classically surfaces with such a pencil are referred to as special, and in \cite{CD89} the terminology \emph{degenerate $U$-pair} is used.)

-\part $X$ is exceptional precisely when its conductrix forms one of the following configurations with the indicated multiplicities.
+If $\Delta$ is a simply laced affine Dynkin diagram then $F_\Delta$ will denote the corresponding Kodaira--N{\'e}ron fibre.